 Challenges: Legacy systems may not fully align with new standards and may require tailored solutions.

-As fleets electrify, microgrids are being increasingly explored as solutions for resilient EV charging.
+As fleets electrify, solutions for resilient EV charging have started to including microgrids.
 By combining renewables, storage, and generation, microgrids can provide resilient power for fleet depots or transit systems.
-This integration helps reduce reliance on fossil fuels while ensuring charging remains available even during grid disruptions.
-The trend is especially important for mission-critical fleets such as public transit or emergency services, where downtime can have wide-reaching impacts.
-Though still a developing area, EV-focused microgrids represent a growing intersection of transportation and energy infrastructure.
+This trend is especially important for mission-critical fleets such as public transit or emergency services, where downtime can have wide-reaching impacts.
+In many applications, a solar microgrid with on-site solar panels supports charging infrastructure while storing energy for later use, aligning with microgrid implementation strategies across transportation sectors.

 Why it matters: Reduces reliance on fossil fuels, supports fleet electrification, and enhances resiliency for critical operations.